 Use public transport

 When you’re travelling abroad, try to avoid more expensive modes of transport where you can.
 Taking a train or a bus to your destination rather than flying will save you a lot of money, and is better for the environment too.
 Avoid taxis for short trips, and instead, do some research to find local bus timetables.
-It’ll be much cheaper and a more authentic experience as well.
+It’ll be a much cheaper and a more authentic experience as well.